 Union College expects a high standard of academic integrity from all members of the campus community.
 Academic dishonesty, such as plagiarism, unauthorized collaboration, or cheating undermines trust and the academic integrity of each student and of the institution.
 This violates the spirit of a learning community and will not be tolerated.
-Learn more about Academic Integrity on page 16.
+Learn more about Academic Integrity in the Academic Program section.